galaxyproject/galaxy-hub/src/news/2020-04-james-taylor/index.md

 ---

-And a small portion of the thoughts shared about James elsewhere online from his community:
+And a small sample of what's been shared about James elsewhere online from his community:

 <blockquote class="blockquote">
 James was a cornerstone of the department and of the scientific community.
 But most of all he was the exemplar of a colleague and just a wonderful human being